-In order to facilitate the effective functioning of community councils, the local authority has identified an official to act as a Liaison Officer with community councils.
-Unless there is a specific agreement or an issue is a specific departmental issue, all correspondence between the local authority and the community councils should, in the first instance, be directed through that official.
+In order to facilitate the effective functioning of community councils, Falkirk Council has identified an officer to act as a Community Council Liaison Officer.
+Unless there is a specific agreement or an issue is a specific departmental issue, all correspondence between Falkirk Council and the community councils should be directed through that officer.

-Community councils may make representations to the local authority and other public and private agencies, on matters for which it is responsible and which it considers to be of local interest.
-Representations should be made, in the case of statutory objections, such as planning or licensing matters, to the appropriate local authority official.
-On issues where a local authority department is consulting with community councils, representations should be made to the appropriate departmental officer.
+Community councils may make representations to Falkirk Council and other public and private agencies, on matters for which it is responsible and which it considers to be of local interest.
+Representations should be made, in the case of statutory objections, such as planning or licensing matters, to the appropriate Falkirk Council officer.
+On issues where a Falkirk Council department is consulting with community councils, representations should be made to the appropriate departmental officer.

-Community councils shall provide copies of their agendas and minutes within prescribed timescales to the Council via the local authority's named official.
+Community councils shall provide copies of their agendas and minutes within prescribed timescales to the Council via Falkirk Council's named officer.